 - at least 14–16 inches for full-sized trucks

 Always be on the lookout for rotten ice.
 You can spot rotten ice by its discoloration, as well as the cracks, holes, and water flows it has.
 As the old saying goes “Thick and blue, tried and true.
 Thin and crispy, way too risky.”
-A few useful things to have are:

 - metal cleats for traction on the ice